404ansh/Enterprise-Network-Design/README.md

-# Enterprise-Network-Design
+# Enterprise Network Design — Cloud Co (Cisco Packet Tracer)
 Multi-branch enterprise network design using Cisco Packet Tracer (VLANs, OSPF, HSRP, DHCP, WLC WLAN, Server Farm).
-# Enterprise Network Design — Cloud Co (Cisco Packet Tracer)

 This project was created as part of my networking coursework.
 It demonstrates the design and implementation of a **multi-branch enterprise network** using Cisco Packet Tracer.